d180cf/dcnn-eval/README.md

 Indeed, just 5 bits per weight is enough to retain the original accuracy.
 This means that this NN fits into `5 * (11*11*F*N + 2*N*N) = 325 KB`.

+`npm run compress` reduces takes only 5 bits from each weight and writes the truncated NN to `.bin/tf-model.json`.

 # Results

 This is a problem [rated as 9 dan](http://goproblems.com/13083) on goproblems.com: